 MATLAB structures cannot inherit their type from Simulink signals.

-MATLAB functions support nonvirtual buses only (see Virtual and Nonvirtual Buses in the Simulink documentation).
+MATLAB functions support nonvirtual buses only (see Virtual and Nonvirtual Buses (Simulink)).

 Structures cannot have scopes defined as Constant.